StephanvanSchaik/qtrc-extract/README.md

 ## Similar Projects

 * [extract-qt-resources](https://github.com/dgchurchill/extract-qt-resources) is written in F# and requires Mono on Linux.
-I wasn't able to get this one to compile, since I have very little experience with Mono, but this seemed to be the most promising judging it by its parsers.
+As I have very little experience with Mono, I wasn't able to get this one to compile, but this seemed to be the most promising judging it by its parsers.
+The structs are well documented and helped me navigate through various hexdumps to get a better understanding of how to approach the problem.
-* [qrc](https://github.com/pgaskin/qrc) is written in Go and requires the user to specify offsets to the tree, names and blobs section in order to extract them from an executable.
+* [qrc](https://github.com/pgaskin/qrc) is written in Go and requires the user to specify offsets to the tree, names and blobs section in order to actually extract them from an executable.
-* [qtextract](https://github.com/axstin/qtextract) is written in Lua and seems to look for specific sequences in the code of the executable to locate the offsets.
-Unfortunately, this is not very reliable as it depends on the generated code within the executable.
+* [qtextract](https://github.com/axstin/qtextract) is written in Lua and seems to look for very specific sequences of x86 and x86-64 assembly in the code of the executable to locate the offsets.
+This has the disadvantage that the code signature(s) the tool is looking for must match exactly.
+One problem with this is that for register-based calling conventions, the arguments may be loaded in any order and therefore the instructions may appear in any order.
+Another problem with this is that even for stack-based calling conventions, there may be other instructions in between the instructions pushing the arguments onto the stack.
+However, the Lua tool did give me the idea of looking for known offsets to locate the missing offset in such a way we avoid both of these problems.
-* [qresExtract](https://github.com/tatokis/qresExtract) is written in C++ and seems to be a simple parser for rcc files, but does not seem to have any logic to extract Qt resources from executables.
+* [qresExtract](https://github.com/tatokis/qresExtract) is written in C++ and seems to be a simple parser for rcc files, but does not seem to have any logic to extract Qt resources from executables at all.

 ## References